 Most of the Boostrix exposures during pregnancy will occur at 27 weeks gestation or later.
 As such, we expect pregnancy outcomes that occur earlier in pregnancy such as spontaneous abortion and therapeutic abortion to be rare in our study.
-Furthermore, while we will describe the frequency of congenital anomaly among the exposed and unexposed cohorts, we note that the most plausible time period for development of congenital anomalies is early in pregnancy (38).
-Cautious interpretation of maternal Boostrix immunization and congenital anomaly is warranted.
+Furthermore, while we will describe the frequency of congenital anomalies among the exposed and unexposed cohorts, we note that the most plausible time period for development of congenital anomalies is during early pregnancy (35).
+Cautious interpretation of maternal Boostrix immunization and congenital anomalies is warranted.

 One potential limitation is that the exposed (Boostrix vaccinated) cohort and the unexposed cohort come from different time periods.
-With the exposed cohort from the ICD-10 era and the unexposed cohort from the ICD-9 era there is a potential concern that adverse event differences between the cohorts may be due to coding variation.
-There is a potential risk of bias if the prevalence of adverse events is higher or lower in either exposed or unexposed cohorts due to coding variation.
-This issue is not specific to KPSC but rather affects all health care organizations and similar research conducted in the U.S. However, this is not a major concern at KPSC as there is specific mapping (crosswalk) between ICD-9 and ICD-10 for all of the outcomes (41, 42).
+With the exposed cohort from the ICD-10 era and the unexposed cohort from the ICD-9 era there is a potential risk of bias if the prevalence of adverse events is higher or lower in either exposed or unexposed cohorts due to coding variation or secular trends.
+This issue is not specific to KPSC but rather affects all health care organizations and similar research conducted in the U.S. However, this is not a major concern at KPSC as there is specific mapping (crosswalk) between ICD-9 and ICD-10 for all of the outcomes (36, 37).
 Most importantly, no matter which system is used, a comprehensive list of codes will be used to identify all potential events of interest.
 In addition, a review of medical records will be conducted to determine whether the events are truly incident events with onset after the index date (vaccination date for the exposed).
 Similarly, by using a historical cohort to identify the unexposed group to compare to a current exposed cohort, there is a concern that the baseline incidence of the selected safety endpoints will vary significantly between the Tdap (Boostrix) vaccination period and the historical comparison period.
 However, the advantage of comparing to a historical population of pregnant women during approximately 2012-2013 is that we are identifying an unvaccinated group during a period when prenatal Tdap vaccine uptake was low, making these pregnant women more representative of an unvaccinated cohort.
 A current unvaccinated cohort would yield a small and selective sample (given over 70% Tdap uptake) that is not representative of an unvaccinated group and would be affected by confounding by indication.